There’s lots of talk out there about a hormone called Anti-Mullerian Hormone or AMH.

 Again, it is important to note that AMH testing will not offer you insight into the quality of the eggs in your ovarian reserve.
 To measure the quality of your eggs, you will need to undergo an ultrasound.

 In that vein, it is also important to note that you may have a low AMH reading but it doesn't necessarily mean you will not be able to get pregnant.
 It only takes one egg and one sperm to fuse for a healthy pregnancy.
-You should see AMH then as a good indicator of where you are in your reproductive years.
+You should see AMH as an indicator of where you are in your reproductive years.

 amh-levels-explained-3

-It is important to know that AMH levels and their meaning are dependent on a number of variables, most importantly, your age.
-Universally, AMH levels can be indicative of a number of conditions.
+It is important to know that AMH levels and their meaning are dependent on several variables, most importantly, your age.
+Universally, AMH levels can be indicative of many conditions.

 • Low Ovarian Reserve